From changemakers leading the charge to forward-thinking fashion, one thing is for certain in Spring 2021, the best is yet to come.

 we will honour those who came before us

 and we will create a world safe for those who come next

 the future is community it is joy it is all of us

 the future is now

-JONES asks three tastemakers what this season’s theme means to them.
+JONES asks three tastemakers what the Spring 2021 theme means to them.

 The creative director and founder of E Nolan is challenging the status quo with made-to-measure suiting that empowers women.

 “When I hear the phrase ‘into the future’ it feels long-lasting.
 I think the future is about refining and improving the moments of stillness while honouring chaos.
 We need to better embrace the fullness of our reality and not stifle the parts of ourselves that don’t fit the mould.
 It’s most important to feel seen, heard, held and celebrated.
 Getting dressed is an extremely intimate and creative dance.
 I wish to create more joy – designing with this in mind should be the only thing that matters.
 I am excited to throw on a tuxedo with sneakers and three-day-old hair for dinner and dancing with my best friends.
 I look forward to unapologetic love and honest cups of tea.“

 The sexual assault survivor and activist is petitioning for change to sex and consent education in Australian schools.